kotest/kotest-cookbook/README.md

   <br/>
   <br/>
 Using fakery, we can easily make our test both precise and non-flaky - it will always run with exactly the same outcome.
-Let's see how easy it is:
+Let's see how straightforward it is:

 ```kotlin
     private val results: PlaybackElements<String> = sequence<String> {